website Skip to content

 Caterline is a Manchester based manufacturer of catering platters & lids and they work hard to ensure that their products meet all the required environmental standards including investment into extrusion and recycling equipment.
 The Company also sources its raw materials locally to reduce their carbon footprint & supply eco-friendly catering trays & lids to restaurants, sandwich shops, caterers, party planners as well as directly to end users.

-The Caterline sandwich platter range is widely used for all sorts of catering at events such as weddings, birthdays, Christmas functions, office parties and Diwali as the ideal way to protect and display buffet food such as sandwiches, salads, pork pies and sausage rolls, crisps and of course cakes and sweets.
+The Caterline serving platter range is widely used for all sorts of catering at events such as weddings, birthdays, Christmas functions, office parties and Diwali as the ideal way to protect and display buffet food such as sandwiches, salads, pork pies and sausage rolls, crisps and of course cakes and sweets.

 www.caterline.net